ben-levinson/ben-levinson.github.io/_posts/2017-08-23-spectrograms.md

 tags: [Algorithms, Signals, Graphics]
 ---

 I started playing the Clarinet in 3rd grade, the Alto Saxophone in 7th, and soon after started working sound in my high-school's AV Booth on everything from speeches to plays and large musical performances.
-At some point, I stumbled upon a music player called [Foobar2000](https://www.foobar2000.org/) and loved that offered the same type of audio visualizations that were available to me in the booth.
+At some point, I stumbled upon a music player called [Foobar2000](https://www.foobar2000.org/) and loved that it offered the same type of audio visualizations that were available to me in the booth.
 However, the spectrogram visualization was by far the most interesting.
 I loved trying to pick out individual instruments and their overtones and harmonics.

 <figure>
 <img alt="foobar-vis" src="/resources/images/Spectrogram/foobar-vis.jpg"/>